Loading

 [ "filter-fl", "filter-ag" ]

-Flexibility in how you work is important for both you and your clients.
-Upwork Payroll helps give you more flexibility by making it simple for you to work as an employee, rather than as an independent contractor, during your engagement.
-In these cases, though you’ll complete work for the client, you’ll be employed through a third-party Employer of Record (EOR).
+Upwork Payroll helps give you more flexibility by making it simple for you to work as an employee, rather than as an independent contractor.

 As with other clients you work with on Upwork, you will agree upon a rate before the contract starts and will still communicate directly with your client on project-related matters.

-How Upwork Payroll contracts differ from other Upwork contracts
+How do Upwork Payroll contracts differ from other Upwork contracts?

-• With Upwork Payroll contracts you will log your time with the EOR instead of the Upwork Desktop App.
+• With Upwork Payroll contracts you will log your time with the Employer of Record (EOR) instead of our time tracker and work diary

-• You may receive additional benefits through the EOR during an engagement supported through Upwork Payroll, depending on the employer, contract, and other factors.
+• You may receive additional benefits through the EOR, such as health insurance, depending on the employer, contract, and other factors

 Your employer, the EOR, will pay you directly.
 This means you will not withdraw funds from the Upwork platform.
 You will need to provide the EOR with your bank account information and they will instruct you on how to set up direct deposit for your pay.
 If you need to update this information later, you will need to contact the EOR directly.